radivot/myelo/CML/michor05/compile/README.md

-#  Identifiability
+#  Compiled Models
-The goal here is to simulate the model with noise and see how many parameters can be reproduced.
-For this it is best to define the model in C, e.g.
+For faster integration it is best to define the model in C.

+The deSolve code for this is

 ```
 #include <R.h>